FinTech Explained: What is it?

 The write model typically consists of command services and reactors.
 The command services accept and validate requests/commands, build an Aggregate (reference to DDD), check invariants, and then generate and store events in the event store.
 The reactors basically do the same, apart from being triggered by an event other than command, i.e., they react to events and might produce new events.
 Commands can be processed immediately or can be placed into a queue, i.e., they can be processed synchronously or asynchronously.

-A couple of words about aggregates, with reference to Martin Fowler’s description: an aggregate is a collection of entities and value objects that can be treated as a single unit.
+Before we end this part of our ‘FinTech Explained’ guide, we want to say a few words about aggregates, with reference to Martin Fowler’s description: an aggregate is a collection of entities and value objects that can be treated as a single unit.
 It has one main object from the collection as an aggregate root.
 All of the external interactions with an aggregate from outside pass through the aggregate root.
 The purpose of the root is to keep data integrity, consistency, and check business invariants.
 Transactions shouldn’t cross the aggregate’s boundaries.
 Aggregates are stored to and loaded from storage as a whole.
 For example, a bank might have the following requirements in order to open an account: your age should be 18+ and you should be a resident of the UK.
 These are clear business invariants that must be enforced by the account aggregate.

 - And many more…

-Nowadays, building software requires you to make a host of business-related, operational, and technical decisions.
-If you ask an experienced developer how you should make these decisions, the most common answer you’ll hear is: “it depends.”
-Your decisions should always depend on context, requirements, capabilities, expertise, experience, and money.
-But starting simply, improving iteratively, seeking feedback quickly, and accepting trade-offs within the technologies you use will all help your product grow to impressive heights.
+As we hope that this ‘FinTech Explained’ guide has shown you, nowadays building software requires you to make a host of business-related, operational, and technical decisions.
+If you ask an experienced developer how you should make these decisions, the most common answer you’ll hear is: “it depends”.
+Your decisions should always depend on context, requirements, capabilities, expertise, experience, and money – while starting simply, improving iteratively, seeking feedback quickly, and accepting trade-offs within the technologies you use will all help your product grow to impressive heights.

 Building a FinTech product yourself?